Today, Commons Network publishes the Manifesto for a Caring Economy. It is a plea for caring as an antidote to neoliberalism.

-Manifesto for a Caring Society argues for a regenerative and provisioning economy in which caring communities are the foundation of a truly democratic and sustainable society.
+Manifesto for a Caring Economy argues for a regenerative and provisioning economy in which caring communities are the foundation of a truly democratic and sustainable society.
 How do we want to live and who do we want to care for?
 What is important to us?
 This manifesto calls for a tilt of perspective.
 Individual achievement or collective well-being?
 Competition or cooperation?
 Control or trust?

 But this manifesto also makes an appeal to politicians: care work must be distributed more equally, livelihoods must be strengthened, the market must be regulated.
 In addition, numerous investments are needed in the caring domain.
-To this end, Manifesto for a Caring Society makes a number of concrete recommendations: introduce a so-called care income, embrace working with Public-Collective Partnerships (PCPs), shorten the working week and establish incubators for the cooperative sector.
+To this end, Manifesto for a Caring Economy makes a number of concrete recommendations: introduce a so-called care income, embrace working with Public-Collective Partnerships (PCPs), shorten the working week and establish incubators for the cooperative sector.

 Reviewers: Roos van Os, Godelieve van Heteren and Jens Kimmel.